-- 1 SECTION 1.
-Section 28 of the Business and Professions Code - 2 is amended to read: 3 28.
-The Legislature finds that there is a need to ensure that - 4 professionals of the healing arts who have demonstrable contact 5 with victims and potential victims of child, elder, and dependent - 6 adult abuse, and abusers and potential abusers of children, elders, - 7 and dependent adults are provided with adequate and appropriate - 8 training regarding the assessment and reporting of child, elder, - 9 and dependent adult abuse which will ameliorate, reduce, and - 10 eliminate the trauma of abuse and neglect and ensure the reporting - of abuse in a timely manner to prevent additional occurrences.
+SECTION 1.
+Section 28 of the Business and Professions Code is amended to read:

+28. The Legislature finds that there is a need to ensure that professionals of the healing arts who have demonstrable contact with victims and potential victims of child, elder, and dependent adult abuse, and abusers and potential abusers of children, elders, and dependent adults are provided with adequate and appropriate training regarding the assessment and reporting of child, elder, and dependent adult abuse which will ameliorate, reduce, and eliminate the trauma of abuse and neglect and ensure the reporting of abuse in a timely manner to prevent additional occurrences.

-The Board of Psychology and the Board of Behavioral Sciences shall establish required training in the area of child abuse assessment and reporting for all persons applying for initial licensure and renewal of a license as a psychologist, clinical social worker, or marriage and family therapist.
+The Board of Psychology and the Board of Behavioral Sciences shall establish required training in the area of child abuse assessment and reporting for all persons applying for initial licensure and renewal of a license as a psychologist, clinical social worker, professional clinical counselor, or marriage and family therapist.
 This training shall be required one time only for all persons applying for initial licensure or for licensure renewal.

-All persons applying for initial licensure and renewal of a license as a psychologist, clinical social worker, or marriage and family therapist shall, in addition to all other requirements for licensure or renewal, have completed coursework or training in-the child abuse assessment and reporting that meets the requirements of this section, including detailed knowledge of Section 11165 of the Penal Code.
+All persons applying for initial licensure or renewal of a license as a psychologist, clinical social worker, professional clinical counselor, or marriage and family therapist shall, in addition to all other requirements for licensure or renewal, have completed coursework or training in child abuse assessment and reporting that meets the requirements of this section, including detailed knowledge of the Child Abuse and Neglect Reporting Act (Article 2.5 (commencing with Section 11164) of Chapter 2 of Title 1 of Part 4 of the Penal Code).
 The training shall meet all of the following requirements: